hertogp/stitch/README.md

 #### cid

-**cid** is an internal, unique, codeblock identifier set to either:
+**cid** is a unique, codeblock identifier, used in file templates.

+It is set to either:

 - cb.attr.identifier, or
 - cb\<nth\>, where it’s the nth codeblock seen by stitch

-When generating an `id` to assign to included elements, `id=cid-nth-what` is used, where `nth` is the nth directive of the `inc`-option being inserted and the `what` is the part being included (one of `cbx`, `out`, `err` or `art`).
+When generating an element `id` to assign to included elements, `id=cid-nth-what` is used, where `nth` is the nth directive of the `inc`-option being inserted and the `what` is the part being included (one of `cbx`, `out`, `err` or `art`).